Do I Need Metal Lath on Cement Board Necessary or Not

 What size essence lath should I use?

-What face do I need essence lath on?
+What face do I need Essence Lash on?

-For all surface operations, install essence lath and scrape fleece on the structurally sound rigid sheathing.
-Note still, for clean and uncoloured concrete and masonry shells, gravestone veneer may be directly applied without the use of essence lath/ scrape fleece.
-As a further note, when in mistrustfulness”, install the essence lath and scrape fleece.
+For all surface operations, install the essence lath and scrape fleece on the structurally sound rigid sheathing.
+Note: For clean and uncoated concrete and masonry surfaces, you can apply stone veneer directly without using metal lath or scratch coat.
+As a further note, when in mistrustfulness, install the essence lath and scrape fleece.

 How should the lath be applied?

-The lath should be applied horizontally; the face should be rough as you rub your hand overhead.
-This will make the lath angle down against the wall forming little mugs that will help in catching the mortar for the scrape fleece.
+Apply the lath horizontally, ensuring the rough side faces outward so you can feel the texture when you run your hand over it.
+This will make the lath angle down against the wall, forming little mugs that will help in catching the mortar for the scrape fleece.

 What’s the purpose of brushing the joints?